fredrikburmester/fredrikburmester-express/README.md

 This website was built with [Node](https://nodejs.org/en/) and [Express](https://expressjs.com/) in the backend, with [Pug](https://github.com/pugjs/pug) in the frontend.
 This website is hosted on my own local server with Nginx as the webproxy, which is also serving all static files.

+## To-do

+- Handle trailing slash in url for menu highlighting.

 ## Contributing

 1. Fork it (<https://github.com/fredrikburmester/fredrikburmester-express/fork>)